aleemzaki/Musical-Markov-Chains/README.md

 ![](/exB.png)

 Make sure the Probabilities add up to 1!
-For this example, should the Acoustic Guitar's sound be played, the is a 60% chance that the Acoustic Guitar's sound will be played next (again) and %40 chance that the Electric Guitar's sound will be played next.
+For this example, should the Acoustic Guitar's sound be played, there is a 60% chance that the Acoustic Guitar's sound will be played next (again) and 40% chance that the Electric Guitar's sound will be played next.
 If the final probability's value is nonzero, the Markov Chain becomes illegal (since a Markov Chain's probabilities should total 1)

 ![](/exC.png)